• Skip to primary navigation

 • Perfect Nutella frosting - Creamy and firm, perfect for filling cake layers, decorating cupcakes with a piping bag and tips, fill chocolate macarons and more.

-How to make Nutella Ganache Recipe
+How to Make Nutella Ganache

-bowl with chopped chocolate and nutella spread
+Bowl with chopped chocolate and Nutella spread for ganache

 How to use this ganache